OFS/opae-sdk/platforms/afu_top_ifc_db/README.md

 # AFU Top-Level Interface Database

-The AFU top-level interface databases describe the top-level module name and arguments expected by an AFU.
+The AFU top-level interface databases describe the top-level module name and ports expected by an AFU.

 Instead of starting with the database fields below, reading a few databases in this directory may be a better introduction.  [ccip\_std\_afu.json](ccip_std_afu.json)